SandySearch/sandy-search/README.md

 - GeoFire for geolocation
 - Angular 2 and NodeJs
 - Dockerizing an Angular 2 / NodeJs application
+- Autobuilding a Docker image from a GitHub checkin with Docker Cloud
-- Storing Docker images in the IBM Container Registery
+- Storing Docker images in the **IBM Cloud Container Registery**
-- Running Apps in Kubernetes in the IBM Cloud (on the free tier)
+- Running Apps in Kubernetes in the **IBM Cloud Kubernetes Service** (on the free tier) with NodePort networking
+- Fixing vulnerabilities discovered by the **IBM Cloud Container Registry Vulnerability Advisor**

 ### Next Steps for SandySearch